Scale-discretised ridgelet transform on the sphere: Evaluation

 \subsection{Computation time}

-Computation time is measured by the round-trip computation time taken to perform a forward and inverse spherical ridgelet transform.
+Computation time is quantified by the time taken to perform a forward and inverse spherical ridgelet transform.
 Results of the computation time tests, averaged over ten random test signals, are plotted in \fig{\ref{fig:timing}}.
-Although we plot results for scalar signals, the computation time for ridgelet transforms of spin signals is identical since the spin number is simply a parameter of the transform (rather than applied through spin lowering/raising operators).
-The computational complexity of the ridgelet transform is dominated by the spherical harmonic transform, which scales theoretically as $\order(\elmax^3)$.
-From \fig{\ref{fig:timing}} the complexity of the ridgelet transform is found empirically to scale as $\order(\elmax^3)$, as expected.
+The computational complexity of the ridgelet transform is dominated by the spherical harmonic transform, which scales as $\order(\elmax^3)$, as seen in \fig{\ref{fig:timing}}.